Matsuyama Castle (Iyo): Current status of the castle

-The tenshu, six yagura watchtowers]and several gates remain from the original castle, and there are also several reconstructed buildings.
+The tenshu, six yagura watchtowers and several gates remain from the original castle, and there are also several reconstructed buildings.
 In 1935, the tenshu and 34 other structures were designated Important Cultural Properties; however, 11 buildings (including the Tenjin yagura) were destroyed in the Matsuyama Air Raid in World War II.
-In 1949, the Tsutsu Gate and its east and west ‘'yagura were destroyed by arson.
+In 1949, the Tsutsu Gate and its east and west yagura were destroyed by arson.
 In 1989, Matsuyama Castle Park was selected as one of Japan’s “Top 100 Cherry Blossom Spots”.

 Matsuyama Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006. in 2019, an additional nine structures received the designation of Registered Tangible Cultural Properties.

-The castle is located a 20 minute walk from JR Shikoku Matsuyama Station.
+The castle is located a 20-minute walk from JR Shikoku Matsuyama Station.

 Castle Architecture

-Matsuyama Castle consists of a Honmaru (main enclosure), a Ninomaru (secondary enclosure), and a Sannomaru (tertiary enclosure), spread over a flat hilltop area of about 400 meter long and 100 meter wide.
+Matsuyama Castle consists of a Honmaru (main enclosure), a Ninomaru (secondary enclosure), and a Sannomaru (tertiary enclosure), spread over a flat hilltop area of about 400 meters long and 100 meters wide.
 This area has three masugata-style gates at south, northwest and northeast.
 The Honmaru is an inner square central area with three corner yagura connected by barrack gates surrounding the tenshu.
 The south and west edge of central area is protected by curved stone walls built utilizing the cliff as part of its natural defenses.
-The Ninomaru contains the daimyō residence and garden, and has area of about 200 meter long square.
-Entry into this secondary area was protected by tall stone walls and water moats.The Sannomaru was 500 meter long square, with tall clay walls and a 50 meter wide water moat.
+The Ninomaru contains the daimyō residence and garden, and has area of an about 200 square meters.
+Entry into this secondary area was protected by tall stone walls and water moats.
+The Sannomaru was 500 meters long square, with tall clay walls and a 50 meter wide water moat.
 It is now a large park.

 Matsuyama castle has a Doorless Gate (Tonashimon), and people who pass through it face the heavily fortified Tsutsuimon with the roof of the Tonashimon.
 Beside the Tsutsuimon, there is a hidden gate (Kakuremon) that could be used for surprise attacks.

 The northern corner tower (left side) and the southern corner tower (right side) are connected to each other by corridors.
 There is a south-corner-turret (Minami-sumi-yagura) and a north-corner-turret (Kita-sumi-yagura).

 On the Taka-ishigaki stone walls overlooking the Tonashimon there is a Drum Tower (Taiko-yagura) with stone-dropping windows.
 Taiko drums were set up to warn of enemies approaching the inner enclosure of the castle.